 Trim the roots and stems to 1/2", but there's no need to cut the turnips farther than that.
 Place the turnips in an oven-proof baking dish and cover (foil works fine).

-Bake whole turnips at 350 degrees until the turnips are softened, 30-45 minutes.
+Bake whole turnips at 350 degrees F until the turnips are softened, 30-45 minutes.
 Remove from oven and let cool.
 Then simply slip the skins and root off with your fingers.
-You can leave the tail on if you're eating the turnips whole, or take it off.
+You can leave the tail on if you're eating the turnips whole, or you can take it off; the choice is yours.

 Baked turnips can be chopped, sliced or diced.